 ReThrive Designs uses strings from multiple sources.
 We take donations from guitar players all over the country and we will gladly accept yours.
 Visit our contact page and send us a message.
 We can even create jewelry for you or your loved ones using your strings.
-We also have a partnership with a guitar string manufacturing company in which we purchase seconds or damaged strings.
+We also have a partnership with Black Diamond Guitar String Company whereby we purchase seconds or damaged strings.

 Can I send you my strings for custom jewelry?

 ReThrive Designs will gladly create custom jewelry for you.
 Please do not send us strings that are dirty, rusty or highly used.
 When sending strings, please clip off all coiled ends.
 Do NOT send the thin non-wound strings as we cannot use them.
 Sort your strings by color and size before shipping them to us.
 If these things are not done, we will charge a prep fee for your custom pieces.
 If donating strings, please follow these guidelines as well.

 Tarnishing does depend on how acidic your skin is.
 Please note that ReThrive Jewelry cannot determine how your skin will respond to guitar strings nor how the guitar strings will react to your skin.
 We do recommend storing some of our jewelry, with plated materials, in a air tight storage baggie with anti-tarnish strips.
 We do not provide the strips for you!
 You can purchase these online.

 Silver strings are about 90% stainless with small amounts of nickel.
 Some are all stainless.
 Silver strings generally do not tarnish, however, when exposed to constant contact with salt water, all stainless can corrode.